SundousKanaan/Close-Captions/README.md

 For this course, I have been given a design assignment that I will create for one individual - a real person.
 Each week, I must test my design and iterate to improve it.
 Eventually, I will have an exclusive design that is tailored specifically to this person.
 But who is this person for whom I am designing?
 What do they like or dislike?
 How do they use a computer?
 These are all important questions that I must consider in order to create a successful design.

+# User Scenario

-### **Marie van Driessche**
+## **Who is Marie van Driessche**

 Marie is Deaf (yes, with a capital letter - this means she identifies herself as Deaf, which basically means that her first language is Dutch Sign Language).
 As you can imagine, Marie struggles with things that heavily rely on sound.

 Marie experiences a significant loss of nuance while watching movies or documentaries.
 Although many films provide closed captions, they are as neutral as possible.
 How could closed captions be enriched to give more meaning to Marie?

-## User Scenario
+## **What does Marie desire?**

 Marie desires a more immersive and enhanced viewing experience, especially in situations where facial expressions may not be visible, clear, or accurately conveying emotions.
 She longs for an experience that bridges the gap created by her condition.

+## **How does Marie want to achieve the desired experience?**

+Marie wants to achieve the desired experience by bridging the gap created by her condition through various enhancements beyond mere translation.
+This includes visual effects corresponding to the intensity of sound and its source, innovative use of zooming techniques, and subtle illustrations providing hints about potential emotions and identities of speakers.

+## **Why does Marie want to have this experience?**

+Marie wants this experience to bring her closer to a fuller understanding of the audiovisual content she consumes.
+It aims to enrich her awareness and allow her to delve into the intended feelings and identities conveyed within people and the effect of different sounds on reactions.

+---
+# My solution
 In this design, Marie can embark on a novel experience with various enhancements beyond mere translation.
 To heighten the sense of tension, visual effects on the screen will correspond to the intensity of the sound and its source, offering a more dynamic representation.
 Additionally, she will encounter a new dimension of emotions, such as tension arising from intense scenes or dialogues, through the innovative use of zooming techniques.
-Rather than relying on explicit speaker identification before each sentence, a subtle illustration will provide hints regarding the potential emotions and identities of the speakers, eliminating the need for constant name references.
+Rather than relying on explicit speaker identification before each sentence, a subtle illustration will provide hints regarding the potential emotions and identities of the speakers.

 The aim is to bring Marie closer to a more comprehensive understanding of the audiovisual content she consumes, enriching her perception and allowing her to delve deeper into the intended emotions and identities conveyed within.